SETTING UP YOUR BIKE

 As you tip the bike for a turn, push down on the front ski and straighten your downhill leg.

-The faster you are going the more you will need to tilt and apply pressure to the edges.
+The faster you are going the more you will need to tip and apply pressure to the edges.

 Loading and Unloading a Chairlift